Lighthouz-AI/lighthouz_sdk/README.md

 ```

-### Use Lighthouz Eval Endpoint to Evaluate a Single Query
+### Use Lighthouz Eval Endpoint to Evaluate a Single RAG Query

 Add your Lighthouz API key before running the following code: